 What is kimchi?

-Kimchi, or kimchee, literally translates to pickled vegetables.
-So you can technically turn any vegetable into kimchi, like our quick cucumber kimchi (oi kimchi)!
+But kimchi, or kimchee, literally translates to pickled vegetables.
+So technically any vegetable can be made into kimchi, like kkadugi (cubed radish kimchi) and our quick cucumber kimchi!

 Ingredients and substitutions